LAST UPDATED: 26 October 2020

 Let's be clear: calcium deficiency is dangerous.
 Consuming adequate amounts of calcium is essential to maintaining strong and healthy bones.
 But before you go reaching for a tub of dairy yogurt, or a bottle of calcium supplements, you might be surprised to learn just how many foods are high in calcium!

-Through clever marketing, the dairy industry has convinced many of us that only by consuming lots of dairy products can we maintain healthy bones.
+Through clever marketing, the dairy industry has convinced many of us that we need to eat lots of dairy products to maintain healthy bones.
 Nutritionally speaking, this is not correct.

-Osteoporosis Australia recommends, amongst others, almonds, broccoli, cucumber, silverbeet, mustard cabbage, bok choy, celery, chick peas, dried figs and dried apricots, calcium set tofu, calcium fortified soy milk, breakfast cereals and fruit juices.
-In fact, Osteoporosis Australia lists firm tofu as the food with the highest calcium content per serve, 832 milligrams per cup (250 ml or 260g).
+Osteoporosis Australia recommends, amongst others, almonds, cucumber, silverbeet, mustard cabbage, celery, chick peas, dried figs and dried apricots, calcium set tofu, calcium fortified soy milk and breakfast cereals.
+In fact, Osteoporosis Australia lists firm tofu as the food with the highest calcium content per serve, at 832 milligrams per cup (250 ml or 260g).